 Ten years later, the opportunity to work a re-arrangement of the piece has allowed me (…) a possible re-actualization but, above all, has deployed an unprecedented reflection on the solitude of the performer and of his playful universe.

-The adult observes the teenager and introjects electric impulse and peremptory exercises.
+In the “and it burns, burns, burns” the adult observes the teenager and introjects electric impulse and peremptory exercises.
 On the one hand the strong physicality of their practice do let the dialogue of bodies and gestures be metabolized